Global search

 • The TAC has shared that 37% of people have admitted to driving while tired – that’s an estimated 1.6 million Victorians driving tired each year.

-We support numerous clients every year who have been injured in motor vehicle accidents caused by themselves driving fatigued, or someone else driving fatigued which placed our client in harm’s way.
+We support numerous clients every year who have been injured in motor vehicle accidents caused by themselves driving fatigued or someone else driving fatigued, which placed our client in harm’s way.
 Particularly so in our regional offices.
-These type of transport accidents are largely preventable.
+These transport accidents are largely preventable.

 Signs of driving fatigue